Kalixone/ReadSphere/README.md

 ## 🎥 Video Presentation of Endpoint Functionality

-Watch the video below to learn about all the available endpoints in "Bookstore Online" application and see how they work in action:
+Watch the video below to learn about all the available endpoints in "ReadSphere" application and see how they work in action:

 [![Click to watch video](https://cdn.loom.com/sessions/thumbnails/e524e2cf15a64907b7b51b5ed4c0ad5a-with-play.gif)](https://www.loom.com/share/e524e2cf15a64907b7b51b5ed4c0ad5a?sid=99be2c6f-c91e-4e95-939d-1787f372d1e5)

 ### Description:

-In this video, I showcase all the available endpoints in our "Bookstore Online" application and explain how they work and what they're used for.
+In this video, I showcase all the available endpoints in our "ReadSphere" application and explain how they work and what they're used for.
 You'll see how to register new users, log in, add and update books and categories, manage the shopping cart, place orders, and much more!

 ## 🛠 Challenges Faced During Project Development